tonytvo/blog-generator/content/blog/phan-tich-tai-chinh-kinh-doanh-sab/index.md

 - **what's other thoughts on SAB?**
   - gross profit margin in 2021 -> 30.8%
   - current ratio in 2021 -> 3.* -> inefficient in managing current assets/liabilities
+- **what's the plans for earnings growth**?
+  - is there any plan to increase the market shares?
+  - is there any plan to improve the export?
+  - what's the plan to improve on-trade, off trade?
 # Quotes